nickk/emailToDiscordBot/README.md

 9) Profit!

 Comments in the files explain what needs to be inserted where (channel ID, etc.)

+**Gmail APi "troubleshooting"**
+It took me a few tries to get the API working.

+This article is a good, quick overview: https://www.javatpoint.com/gmail-api-in-python If you are running the bot via a VPS, you will probably have issues getting the last step of the authorization to work.
+The following answer resolved this for me (in short, run the script locall the first time to generate a token file, then copy it over to your server): https://stackoverflow.com/questions/37201250/sending-email-via-gmail-python

 Requirements:
 - Python (I use 3.9)